 The fuel gauge shows the approximate amount of fuel in the fuel tanks.
-Besides empty and full, the gauge also indicates 1/4, 1/2, and 3/4 of total capacity.
 You will want to keep your fuel tanks at least half full to reduce condensation of moisture in the tanks.
 This moisture can damage your engine.

 WARNING!
 Carrying additional fuel containers in your vehicle is dangerous.
 Full or empty, they may leak, explode, and cause or feed a fire.
 Don't carry extra fuel containers - even empty ones.